mdjibril/mdjibril/README.md

 - 👨‍💻 All of my projects are available at [github.com/mdjibril](github.com/mdjibril)

-- 📝 I regularly write articles on [https://dev.to/mdjibril](https://dev.to/mdjibril)
+- 📝 I occasionally write articles on [https://dev.to/mdjibril](https://dev.to/mdjibril)

 - 💬 Ask me about **php, laravel**